National Yang Ming Chiao Tung University: Guangfu Campus

-As NYCU’s main campus and official address, Guangfu Campus is strategically located near the Hsinchu Science Park, the Industrial Technology Research Institute, the National Center for High-performance Computing, and the Taiwan Space Agency, the campus plays a central role in advancing Taiwan’s tech industry and fostering industry-academia collaboration.
+As NYCU’s main campus and official address, Guangfu Campus is located near the Hsinchu Science Park, the Industrial Technology Research Institute, the National Center for High-performance Computing, and the Taiwan Space Agency.
 The campus currently houses the College of Engineering, College of Management, College of Science, College of Electrical and Computer Engineering, College of Humanities, Arts, and Social Sciences, School of Law, College of Computer Science, International College of Semiconductor Technology, and the Industry-Academia Innovation School.

 At the early stage of its re-establishment in Taiwan, National Chiao Tung University was based at the Boai Campus.
 Due to limited space, the university considered relocating to the shores of Chengcing Lake in Kaohsiung.
-After several unsuccessful negotiations, Premier Chiang Ching-kuo’s remark, “Science is also national defense,” prompted the Army to offer the Weiwuying military base as the new campus site—what is now known as the Guangfu Campus.
+After several unsuccessful negotiations, Premier Chiang Ching-kuo’s remark, “Science is also national defense,” prompted the Army to offer the Weiwu military site in Hsinchu (威武營區) as the new campus site—what is now known as the Guangfu Campus.